 In 1605 Cervantes creates a man who decides to live life by his own rules.
 Bored with his bourgeois life, he becomes a knight in somewhat shining armor.
 Don Quixote is a celebration of free will with all the beauty and issues that that carries.
 Therefore Don Quixote is the great-grandfather of existentialism.
 As you will be able to see from the bibliography, remarkably little, if anything has been written about this topic.

 This is my Master’s thesis which I wrote in 2008 at Simmons College in Boston, for the great professor Louise Cohen.
-It has not been peer-reviewed by a bunch of pompous, self-serving academics, which is not to say that this paper is any good, it is not.
+It has not been peer-reviewed, which is not to say that this paper is any good, it is not.
 If you have read any of my work on this blog before, you know I write like a horse’s ass.
 So read at your own discretion.
 Oh, haha, FYI it’s in Spanish.